6 Steps to Take Before You Begin Divorce Mediation

 For example, if you purchased a home together but your grandmother provided the down payment, you'll likely want to get that money back.
 You will want to "prove" that with some sort of documentation or another financial statement.
 It's not uncommon for people's memories to become foggy when it comes to facts that could financially hurt them.

 In the best-case scenario, you and your spouse will work together to compile documents.
-The following is an abbreviated list of some of the documents you may want to gather.

 - Pay stubs